-- 4. If required, unplug the cables from the back of the system or expansion unit before you pull the unit out from the rack.
-Ensure that the cables at the rear of the system or expansion unit do not catch or bind as you pull the unit out from the rack. - 5.
-Slowly pull the system or expansion unit out from the rack until the rails are fully extended and locked.
-Ensure that the rails are fully extended.
-When the rails are fully extended, the rail safety latches lock into place.
-This action prevents the system or expansion unit from being pulled out too far.
+- · When placing the system into the service position, it is essential that all stability plates are firmly in position to prevent the rack from toppling.
+Ensure that only one system unit is in the service position at a time. - Ensure that the cables at the back of the system unit do not catch or bind as you pull the unit forward in the rack. - When the system unit rails are fully extended, the rail safety latches lock into place.
+This action prevents the system from being pulled out too far.